vinicgs/vinicgs/README.md

 ### Hi there 👋
  <div>
  ## 👋 Hello!
 Welcome to my Github profile.
-### My name is SeuNomeAqui and my nickname
+ ### My name is Vinicius
 </div>

 <!--
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-RecodePro 2021
 - 🌱 I’m currently learning ...
-Java, Javascript
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...